userdocs/qbittorrent-nox-static/README.md

 ### Musl - Alpine linux

-_Note: you need to install the bash shell on Alpine for this script to run._
+**Note:** You need to install the bash shell on Alpine for this script to run.

 ```bash
 apk add bash